 You need to borrow money to pay for your children's college education.
-Alternatively, maybe you want to pay down your high-interest credit card debt or add a master bedroom addition to the top floor of your home.
+Alternatively, you may want to add a master bedroom addition to the top floor of your home.

 One way to do so is to tap into the equity you've built up in your home.

-Building up equity is one of the most important benefits of owning a home.
+Building up equity is one benefit of owning a home.
 As you pay off your mortgage, you gradually build equity.
 Simply put, equity is the amount of your home that you actually own.
 For example, if you have a house worth $200,000 and you owe $150,000 on your mortgage, you have equity of $50,000.

 You can access that equity in one of two ways, through a home equity loan or a home equity line of credit.